What’s a T4 test?

 - too much thyroid replacement medication

-Too much iodine can raise your T4 levels, and because X-ray dye includes iodine, a recent X-ray involving dye may also raise your T4 test results.
+Too much iodine can raise your T4 levels.
+Because X-ray dyes can include iodine, a recent X-ray involving dye may also raise your T4 test results.

-- dietary issues, such as fasting, malnutrition, too little iodine
+- dietary issues, such as fasting, malnutrition, or an iodine deficiency

 - medications that affect protein levels

-More commonly, you may experience pain or discomfort during the blood draw.
-You might also bleed slightly after the needle is removed, and you might develop a small bruise around the puncture site.
+More commonly, you may feel pain or discomfort during the blood draw.
+You may also bleed slightly after the needle is removed.
+You may develop a small bruise around the puncture site.